 Dental Pain or Emergency Dental Treatments

-Your teeth can break from severe dental decay, trauma, or biting down on something too hard or from grinding your teeth at night.
-Broken and cracked teeth may sometimes extend to the roots of your teeth and cause severe pain.
-If you notice a broken or cracked tooth, it’s important to see your dentist.
+A broken tooth can be caused by severe dental decay, trauma, biting down on something too hard, or grinding your teeth at night.
+Cracked and broken teeth may sometimes extend to the roots of the teeth and cause severe pain.
+Your dentist should be consulted if you notice a broken or cracked tooth.

-Severe tooth pain should never be ignored.
-It can be due to inflammation of the tooth’s pulp (nerve inside the tooth) and is most commonly caused by decay, whether it is the first cavity in the tooth or under an existing filling or crown.
-Often, an emergency root canal treatment is recommended, or a tooth extraction if your tooth can’t be saved.
-If these things go untreated for too long, bacteria can spread throughout your bloodstream, make you very sick, and lead to serious health complications.
+A severe toothache should never be ignored.
+Usually caused by inflammation of the tooth’s pulp (nerve inside the tooth), this condition most commonly originates from decay, either in the form of a first cavity or under a filling or crown.
+Often, an emergency root canal treatment is recommended, or, if the tooth cannot be saved, a tooth extraction.
+When these things go untreated for too long, bacteria can spread throughout your bloodstream, making you very sick, and leading to serious health complications.
 Painkillers will just give you temporary relief whereas proper diagnosis by your dentist will help you get the proper treatment and avoid complications.

-A condition involving inflammation of the gums surrounding a tooth, typically a wisdom tooth.
-This condition often occurs in partially erupted molars that have a flap of gum tissue partially covering the tooth.
+A condition involving inflammation of the gums around a tooth, typically a wisdom tooth.
+This condition occurs more commonly in partially erupted molars with gum tissue covering the tooth partially.

-Dry socket is when the blood clot at the site of the tooth extraction fails to develop, or it dislodges or dissolves before the wound has healed.
-It typically appears three to four days after an extraction.
-Symptoms include unexplained throbbing pain in your jaw, bad breath and an unpleasant taste that lingers in your mouth.
+A dry socket occurs when the blood clot that forms on the site of a tooth extraction fails to form, or dislodges or dissolves before the wound has healed.
+It typically appears three to four days following a tooth extraction.
+Symptoms include unexplained throbbing pain in your jaw, bad breath, and an unpleasant taste that lingers in your mouth.